-Howl is a performance project and an exhibition space.
+Howl is a transforming performance project and an exhibition space.
 Bodies of painting, sculpture and live performance mesh, gearing towards extended beings and hybrid bodies through interdependencies of human and non-human.

-Choreography and visual works: Sonja Jokiniemi Performance: Maija Karhunen and Sonja Jokiniemi Lighting and spatial design: Heikki Paasonen Sound design: Natalia Dominguez Rangel Dramaturgical dialogue: Elina Minn Producer: Riikka Thitz International distribution: Something Great (Berlin) Supported by: Arts Promotion Centre Finland, Kone Foundation, Samuel Huberin Taidesäätiö Co-production: Art Centre Buda (BE), Be My Guest - network for emerging practices, Kiasma Theatre (FI), MDT Stockholm (SE), STUK – A House for Dance, Image and Sound (Leuven, BE) in the framework of the Life Long Burning – Towards a sustainable Eco-System for Contemporary Dance in Europe project (2018-2022) supported by the Creative Europe programme of the European Union.
+Choreography, visual works and performance: Sonja Jokiniemi Lighting and spatial design: Heikki Paasonen Sound design: Natalia Domínguez Rangel Dramaturgical dialogue: Elina Minn Performer in rehearsal: Maija Karhunen Glass blowing: Kari Alakoski / Mafka & Alakoski Oy Headdress: in collaboration with Valentin Silvennoinen Producer: Riikka Thitz International distribution: Something Great (Berlin) Performance photos: Simo Karisalo Supported by: Arts Centre BUDA, Arts Promotion Centre Finland, Kone Foundation, Samuel Huberin Taidesäätiö, The Finnish Cultural Foundation Co-production: Be My Guest -network for emerging practices, Kiasma Theatre (FI), MDT Stockholm (SE), NEXT International Festival, STUK – A House for Dance, Image and Sound (Leuven, BE) in the framework of the Life Long Burning – Towards a sustainable Eco-System for Contemporary Dance in Europe project (2018-2022) supported by the Creative Europe programme of the European Union.